15 Indian PMs and Their Decisions That Changed India

 About Inder Kumar Gujral

-Place of Birth: Jhelum, Present Day Pakistan
+Place of Birth: Jhelum, Present-Day Pakistan

 Qualification: Bachelor of Commerce, Punjab University